roeegro/SwimFix/OpenPose Plus Setup Guide.md

 For annotating our data we used the [coco-annotator](https://github.com/jsbroks/coco-annotator) repository which is cloned in the root directory under the name `coco-annotator`.
  We recommend you to use it as well - you can check out [this](https://docs.google.com/document/d/1CnZHzUDVSLxYTczuYnHGJrh37uqOqPRSNcRDbleLI5w/edit?usp=sharing) guide we wrote regarding installation and correct usage.

-1. Use the above annotator (or any other annotator) in order to annotate your data in the correct format.
+1. Use the above annotator (or any other annotator) in order to annotate your data in the [COCO Format](http://cocodataset.org/#format-data).
 2. Export the annotated data as `coco.json` to `data/your_data/` folder.
 3. Copy your data to a new folder in `data/your_data` and name it `images`.